 Gold Nutrition Supreme Gainers Review

-This time we will analyze the Gold Nutrition gainer, Supreme Gainers, and find out if it is a good supplement or not.
+This time, let's analyze Gold Nutrition's gainer, Supreme Gainers, and find out whether or not it is a good supplement.

-Like any product in this category, the goal is always to gain weight and muscle mass, and it is the type of supplement most used by extremely thin people who want to quickly increase their weight.
+Like any product in this category, the objective is always to increase weight and muscle mass, and it is the type of supplement most used by extremely thin people who want to quickly increase their weight.

-We have already analyzed here another product of this brand, the Total Whey, which is a reasonable Whey supplement, and now let's find out which category Supreme Gainers falls into.
+We have already analyzed another product from this brand, the Total Whey, which is a reasonable Whey supplement, and now let's find out which category Supreme Gainers falls into.

 The description of Supreme Gainers on the Gold Nutrition website is as follows.

 Supreme Gainers GoldNutrition is a formula specifically designed to increase muscle volume.
-Contains proteins of high biological value (proteins of rapid absorption - whey, and proteins of slow absorption - caseins), a series of carbohydrates of easy absorption and a low fat content per dose, this formula was also fortified with vitamins and minerals .
+They contain proteins of high biological value (fast-absorbing proteins - whey, and slow-absorbing proteins - caseins), a series of easily absorbed carbohydrates and a low fat content per dose, this formula has also been fortified with vitamins and minerals .

-In addition, it highlights the 67g of protein, the more than 200g of carbohydrates and the 1100 calories per dose.
+Furthermore, it highlights the 67g of protein, more than 200g of carbohydrates and 1100 calories per serving.

-Let's take a look at the nutritional table on Vanilla flavor.
+Let's take a look at the nutritional table in the Vanilla flavor.

 You find the official label here.

-Supreme Gainers from Gold Nutrition, as you can see from the table, is composed of 67% of carbohydrates, which reminds us of the Jumbo from Scitec Nutrition.
+Supreme Gainers from Gold Nutrition, as you can see from the table, is made up of 67% of carbohydrates, which is reminiscent of Jumbo from Scitec Nutrition.

-Not only does it remind you of the Jumbo in terms of carbohydrates, but also in protein content, as they are very similar, and where Gold Nutrition's supplement has 21% of protein.
+It is not only reminiscent of Jumbo in terms of carbohydrates, but also in protein content, as they are very similar, and the Gold Nutrition supplement has 21% of proteins.

-Fats, on the other hand, represent only 2,46% of the supplement, and therefore, there is not much to comment on.
+Fats represent only 2,46% of the supplement, and therefore, there is not much to comment.

-In other words, this supplement leaves something to be desired in terms of nutrition.
+In other words, this supplement leaves something to be desired on a nutritional level.

-The source of protein with the greatest presence in Supreme Gainers is the famous whey.
+The protein source with the greatest presence in Supreme Gainers is the famous whey.

-Milk proteins - Whey and Casein - are quality, and good sources of protein.
+Milk proteins?
+Whey and Casein?
+They are of quality and good sources of protein.

 As for soy protein, not really.
-There are better choices and Gold Nutrition knows that.
-Perhaps that is why they did not mention it in the product description.
+There are better choices and Gold Nutrition knows it.
+Maybe that's why they didn't mention it in the product description.

-In addition to the protein content not being the best, part of this protein is also not.
+In addition to the protein content not being the best, part of this protein is also not the best.

 Note.
-For each serving, which has 67g of protein, only 13.9g is BCAA's, which compared to a typical Concentrated Whey, which varies between 16g and 18g for every 25g of protein, is extremely low.
+For each dose, which contains 67g of protein, only 13.9g are BCAAs, which compared to a typical Whey Concentrate, which varies between 16g and 18g for every 25g of protein, is extremely low.

 Supreme Gainers uses several sources of carbohydrates, the main one being Maltodextrin.

-Maltodextrin is a great carbohydrate to use after an intense workout, only.
+Maltodextrin is a great carbohydrate to use after intense training, just.

-Then we have to supply carbohydrates to this formula with skimmed milk, fructose and rice starch.
+Then we have to supply carbohydrates to this formula, skimmed milk, fructose and rice starch.

 Of these three, the least bad is rice starch, but it is also the one with the least presence.